DF3NDR/web3-security/src/README.md

 # Introduction

-This a living document meant to offer resources for those interested in Web3 Security.
-We welcome corrections, updates and additions from those who wish to contribute.

-## Target Audience

 It should go without saying that **Developers programming Smart Contracts** and **Smart Contract Security Auditors** will find the information here valuable but this is meant to be accessible to a wider audience as well, at least in part.
 Anyone interested in gaining a greater understanding of security as it pertains to **Web3, Blockchain, Smart Contracts and Cryptocurrency** can find value in this guide.
 That includes:

 * **Software Developers**